vapor-community/tls/README.md

 ### Certificates

-The `Certificates` enum lets you supply the appropriate certificates for your SSL server.
+The `Certificates` enum lets you supply the appropriate certificates for your TLS-enabled server.

 ```swift
 public enum Certificates {